acavella/acavella/README.md

 ![Header Image](./assets/acavella_github-profile.png)

-I'm Tony, a senior infrastructure engineer focused on linux, devops/automation, and PKI.
-I am passionate about everything that is tech and am on a mission to constantly learn new things.
-I'm constantly experimenting and learning new things in my Raspberry Pi based homelab.
-I have a passion for creating and currently teaching myself Golang.
+I'm Tony, a senior infrastructure engineer by day.
+I live and breath enterprise linux, am a devops/automation enthusiast, a lifelong PKI student and homelab hacker.
+I am passionate about everything that is technology/open-source and am on a mission to constantly learn new things.

 ## 🗨️ Social Media
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/cavella/)